-Camperdown's catacombs got a major dose of cool when the Wayward Brewing Company opened their public brewery last September.
+Camperdown's catacombs got a major dose of cool when the Wayward Brewing Company opened its public brewery way back in 2015.

-Walk into one of the many white-walled warehouses down the hidden Gehrig Lane and you'll find yourself in a mysterious cave with serious mood lighting and rooms that seem to stretch on indefinitely.
-Wayward is not your standard brewery and better resembles the buildings roots, a wine cellar since the early 1900s.
-The Wayward team have maintained the waxed and wine-spattered walls, which are softly illuminated, making the place feel more underground speakeasy than craft beer haven.
+Walk into one of the many white-walled warehouses down the hidden Gehrig Lane, and you'll find yourself in a mysterious cave with serious mood lighting and rooms that seem to stretch on indefinitely.
+Wayward Brewing is not your standard brewery and better resembles the building's roots — a wine cellar since the early 1900s.
+The Wayward team have maintained the softly illuminated waxed and wine-spattered walls, making the place feel more like an underground speakeasy than a craft beer haven.

-This traveller's mentality isn't just present in the brewery's decor though — it's been built into Wayward's beers too.
-Across the board, the award-winning beer is full-flavoured but approachable, and always inventive; the Wayward crew are "not afraid to go off the beaten track" when it comes to their brews.
-And there's certainly nothing standard about the Wayward core four: the Charmer Indian Red Ale, Keller Instinct Bavarian Lager , a Raconteur Bière de Garde and the FUSAMI Victory India Pale Lager.
-The imaginative range doesn't stop there, either — Philip and Blissett are turning out even wackier brews, like the Sourpuss, a raspberry Berliner Weisse that is hot pink in colour and tart as can be.
+This traveller's mentality isn't just present in the brewery's decor though — it's also been built into Wayward's beers.
+Across the board, the award-winning beer is full-flavoured but approachable, and always inventive; the Wayward Brewing Co crew are "not afraid to go off the beaten track" when it comes to their brews.
+And there's certainly nothing standard about the Wayward core four: the Everyday Ale, Everyday Lager , a Hazy IPA and the India Pale Ale.
+The imaginative range doesn't stop there, either — Philip and Blissett are turning out even wackier brews, like the Raspberry Berliner Weisse that is hot pink in colour and tart as can be.

-The rooms themselves are furnished with repurposed material, from the vintage, '70s-style couches and tables to the theatre seating and keg lamps hanging from the ceiling.
+The rooms themselves are furnished with repurposed material, from the vintage, 70s-style couches and tables to the theatre seating and keg lamps hanging from the ceiling.
 Each upcycled item comes with a story, much like the building itself.
-If the dimly lit interior has you fooled though, the open brew room will remind you what you're really here for.
-The bright, Wayward yellow floors and modern equipment is quite the contrast to the cool atmosphere of the cellar door.
+If the dimly lit interior has you fooled, the open brew room will remind you what you're really here for.
+The bright, Wayward yellow floors and modern equipment contrast the relaxed atmosphere of the cellar door.

-The Wayward crew love to throw a good party too, from themed holiday events to brewhouse yoga and their first inaugural laneway festival.
+The Wayward Brewing Co crew love to throw a good party, too, from themed holiday events to brewhouse yoga and their first inaugural laneway festival.
 Along with works by a local artist and three rotating guest taps for local brewers, this is a community hangout through and through.
 So go ahead and carpe bierum.